AmitD2398/nordFinance/README.md

 ## Running

-Expo Client supports running any project that doesn't have custom native modules added.

 With all dependencies installed and the environment properly configured, you can now run the app.
 ​- Start your project